Hillary Page, Director of Science and Stewardship, BC Region (Photo by NCC)

 Describe a typical day at work.

 This depends on the time of year.
-In the spring and fall a typical day would involve being in the field with conservation interns, working on baseline inventories, covenant monitoring or other stewardship work (e.g. invasive species surveys, wetland health monitoring).
-In the fall and winter a typical day would involve writing stewardship funding proposals, reporting back on projects and setting up projects for the coming field season.
+In the spring and fall a typical day involves being in the field with conservation interns, working on baseline inventories, covenant monitoring or other stewardship work (e.g. invasive species surveys, wetland health monitoring).
+In the fall and winter a typical day involves writing stewardship funding proposals, reporting back on projects and setting up projects for the coming field season.